 CluedUpp app setup

-I downloaded the app ahead of time so that I could get it on my phone using my home Wi-Fi data.
+I got the app ahead of time so that I could get it on my phone using my home Wi-Fi data.
 I didn’t activate it until I was with my group at the Cathedral.
 I simply entered the group code and I was sorted.

 Then we did three things.